angezid/advanced-mark.js/README.md

 *. es6.*.js - pure ES6 Modules
 *.umd.*.js - UMD modules

-There is a little hack with jquery modules.
-Maybe there is a better solution.
 It was tested on Firefox and Chrome.

 ### Module examples
 In the ModuleExamples folder, there are two simple examples.